-Upon entering our office, our receptionist will welcome you as a member of our family.
+Upon entering our office, our receptionist at the front desk will help guide through the process.
 We will request that you complete our patient forms located in the New Patient Center.
 This paperwork provides us with your health history and information on your condition.

-Next, you will have a consultation with Dr. Jordan Mayer to discuss your health-related problems, concerns, and potential treatment options.
-This initial visit is designed for Dr. Jordan Mayer to learn more about you, your condition, and expectations to determine how chiropractic care can meet your goals.
+Next, you will have a consultation with Dr. Jordan or Dr. Josh to discuss your health-related problems, concerns, and potential treatment options.
+This initial visit is designed for the doctor to learn more about you, your condition, and expectations to determine how chiropractic care can meet your goals.

-After your consultation, Dr. Jordan Mayer will perform a complete chiropractic examination testing your reflexes and flexibility.
+After your consultation, with your consent we will then do a complete chiropractic exam.
+This includes testing your range of motion, muscle tension, and flexibility.
 Other standard neurological, orthopedic, postural, and physical tests will be performed as well.
-However, nothing will be done in our office without your consent.

 On certain rare occasions, taking X-rays may be necessary before continuing with treatment.
 We use them if the doctor finds it necessary to rule out any serious spinal conditions.